shirou/erlang-ltsv/README.rst

   "L1:F1\tL2:F2" -> [{<<"L1">>,<<"F1">>}, {<<"L2">>,<<"F2">>}]

-Since that, if multiple same label are in the source, all of these are stored in the returned list.
+Since that, if labels are duplicated, all of these are stored in the returned list.

 ::

   "L1:F1\tL1:F2" -> [{<<"L1">>,<<"F1">>}, {<<"L1">>,<<"F2">>}]

-Other implementation may return like this.
+Other implementation may store only one like this.

 ::